Child care and public benefits

 Can I be excused from DSS's work requirement if I can't find child care?

-DSS will look at your form to decide.
-If you prove you can't find good, safe, affordable child care near your home or work, DSS must excuse you from the work requirements.
+If you prove there isn’t any good, safe, affordable child care available near your home or work, DSS must excuse you from the work requirements.

 If I can't find child care, how long will I be excused from work requirements?

-You'll be excused from DSS work requirements only as long as you can show you still can't find child care.
-You must keep showing DSS that you're trying to find child care by filling out new forms regularly.
-You need to follow up on all new suggestions from DSS and other places.
-DSS will tell you when to submit these new forms based on your employment plan.
+You'll be excused from DSS work requirements while you can't find child care.
+You must keep showing DSS that you're trying to find child care by filling out new application forms to child care providers again and again.
+You need to follow all the suggestions from DSS and other places.

 Where can I find more information on child care services?